-The Bachelor of Science in Human Resources Administration provides a strong foundation in business essentials with specialization in the areas of employee development and organizational performance.
-Studies include the fundamentals for H.R. professionals, as well as explorations in the management of change, diversity, and conflict and in the psychosocial dimension of organizations.
+The Bachelor of Science in Human Resource Management provides a strong foundation in business essentials with specialization in the areas of employee development and organizational performance.
+Studies include the fundamentals for H.R. professionals, as well as explorations in the management of change, conflict, diversity, and in the psychosocial dimension of organizations.
 Graduates will be prepared for careers that allow them to contribute to strategic advancement in business settings, in the nonprofit sector, and in the public sphere.

 Students will have the opportunity to: